Needham Hoops Sweeps Weymouth in Doubleheader

 Up 43-13 heading into the third quarter, Needham fans were given a scare, when Andrews was poked in the eye while collecting her eighth rebound of the game.
 It was so severe that she had to come out of the game and never returned.

-Needham had ten different point scorers, shot 16-of-22 from the free throw line and 7-of-21 from long distance.
+Needham had 10 different point scorers, shot 16-of-22 from the free throw line and 7-of-21 from long distance.
 The 73 points scored by the Rockets is their highest output of the season, beating their previous mark of 72, also set against Weymouth, 72-35 in their first game of the year back in December.

 Weymouth, who came in at 1-11 and ranked #44 in the MIAA D1 Power Rankings, came in having lost five in a row after beginning their season with six straight defeats.
-Their only victory came on January 9th, a 64-38 home win over Framingham, who will be the next team Needham hosts on Tuesday, February 2nd.
+Their only victory came on Jan.
+9, a 64-38 home win over Framingham, who will be the next team Needham hosts on Tuesday, Feb.
+2.

 The Rockets would outscore the Wildcats in every quarter, with Chen hitting two more threes and Marino and Cloonan each hitting one as well.
-Wilinski also threw down a monster slam dunk that drove the Needham Student Section into a frenzy of excitement.
+Wilinski also threw down a monster slam dunk that drove the Needham student section into a frenzy of excitement.

 Needham took a 48-30 lead into halftime, then a 70-45 lead at the end of the third quarter.
 Marino had seven points in the third, including his third three pointer, while Wilinski added six more at the end of the quarter.